 Infant feeding policies in maternity wards and their effect on breast-feeding success

-This review presents strong evidence that several of the infant feeding policies recommended by WHO and UNICEF can have a positive impact on lactation success.
-On the other hand, it also shows that the impact of other maternity ward policies could not be properly evaluated because of serious methodological problems in the studies.
+This review presents strong evidence that several of the infant feeding programs recommended by WHO and UNICEF can have a positive impact on the chances of lactation.
+However, it also shows that the impact of other maternity programs could not be properly assessed due to significant methodological problems present in the studies.